chhuang-one/sqxclib/doc/SqApp.md

 #### 4.1.0 migration files

 Each migration file in the directory database/migrations defines a SqMigration instance.
 SqMigration::name is the description of the migration.
-If SqMigration::name does NOT contain string, the column 'migrations.name' in database will be empty string when user migrates at runtime.
+If SqMigration::name does NOT contain string, the column 'migrations.name' in database will be empty string.

 You can set SQ_APP_HAS_MIGRATION_NAME to 0 in "sqapp/migrations.h", SqApp will NOT contain string in SqMigration::name.
 This can reduce application binary size.